eclipse-ee4j/glassfish-fighterfish/README.md

 ## Build

-You must build Helidon using JDK 8.
+You must build using JDK 8.
 You also need Maven.
 We recommend 3.5 or newer.

 **Full build**